 The Existing Fund's investees are generally lower middle-market companies in a variety of industries.
-At December 31, 2004, December 31, 2005, and September 30, 2006, the Company had six, five and one investments that were greater than 10.0% of the total investment portfolio that represented approximately 100.0%, 52.0% and 10.0%, respectively, of the total investment portfolio.
+At December 31, 2005, the Existing Fund had five investments that were individually greater than or equal to 10.0% of the total investment portfolio.
+These five investments represented approximately 52.0% of the total investment portfolio.
+There were no individual investments greater than 10% of the Existing Fund's portfolio at December 31, 2006.
 Income, consisting of interest, dividends, fees, other investment income, and realization of gains or losses on equity interests, can fluctuate dramatically upon repayment of an investment or sale of an equity interest and in any given year can be highly concentrated among several investees.